hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * `target_link_uri` is optional and must use Hexpm's configured origin and an allowlisted location within that organization's dashboard.
 * Unknown parameters are ignored.

 Every accepted initiation creates fresh state, nonce, and PKCE values.
 Custom Okta dashboard tiles, OIN Wizard-generated instances, and public OIN listings are not supported launch claims.
-Hexpm has exercised all three, so this is a decision about what Hexpm will document and answer for, not a gap in what has been tried.
+Tiles and a Wizard-generated instance both work and have been exercised, so for those this is a decision about what Hexpm will document and answer for rather than a gap in what has been tried.
+A public listing has never been submitted for review, so it does not exist.

 ### Microsoft Entra private validation